lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session06_see.md

 1. Over what timeframe does an experiment run?
 2. Where do you find the descriptions for each variable in the module?
 Paste a portion of a description from one of the *Rates* into the chat box.
-3. Describe in one sentence what happens in the diagram as you click to Reveal Complexity.
+3. Describe in one sentence what happens in the model diagram as you "Reveal Complexity?"
-4. What is the significance of the variables in the red boxes?
+4. What is the significance of the variables in the "red boxes"?

 [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_reveals.gif)](#DontLink)